-When the last burnished Autumn leaves float effortlessly to the frosted ground sounding like cinnamon hot cocoa Christmas memories join anticipation heralding the arrival of my favor time of the year – Christmas.
+When the last burnished Autumn leaves float effortlessly to the frosted ground sounding like cinnamon hot cocoa Christmas memories join anticipation heralding the arrival of my favorite time of the year – Christmas.
 A glorious season I observe with food, decorating, celebrations, and most important family and friends.
 Time for our family members to return home, coming together once again, making new holiday memories while remembering our past Christmases including our cherished holiday traditions.

-Oh, how I love Christmas traditions even as very young child.
-The Christmases of my childhood were filled with excitement waking up Christmas morning to find our living room magically transformed to a beautiful Christmas scene while we children were soundly sleeping in our beds.
+Oh, how I love Christmas traditions even as a very young child.
+The Christmases of my childhood were filled with excitement waking up Christmas morning to find our living room magically transformed into a beautiful Christmas scene while we children were soundly sleeping in our beds.
 My parents would wait until after we went to bed to decorate the biggest tree my dad could find, then lovingly, they wrapped all our gifts during the early morning hours getting no sleep before we excitedly woke to see if Santa had visited our home.
 We were never disappointed when we all flew into the living room to see that yes Santa had been hard at work throughout the night.
 I can still feel my excitement stepping into the living room my breath held tightly as I viewed with wonder fill child eyes the beautiful Christmas tree decorated by my mother.
 Mother crafted her tree so each light, ornament, and how can I forget that tacky silver tinsel – placed strand by strand – was in perfect harmony.
 I adored seeing the tree for the first time each year!

 I learned from my parents that Christmas was a special time to share with family and friends as a steady stream of guests visited our home.
 One of my favorite Christmas memories happened on cold snowy Christmas morning when I was nine years old.
-We had just finished opening our presents when there was knock at our door.
-My Dad opened the door to find a group of family friends who braved the snow covered roads, barely making it up the steep hill leading to our home, for a Christmas morning visit.
+We had just finished opening our presents when there was a knock at our door.
+My Dad opened the door to find a group of family friends who braved the snow-covered roads, barely making it up the steep hill leading to our home, for a Christmas morning visit.
 My parents graciously welcomed their guests even at six o’clock in the morning with food and hot coffee.
-After our guest were fed, warmed, enjoying my parents famous hospitality, I played Christmas songs on the piano with everyone robustly singing along!
+After our guests were fed, warmed, enjoying my parent’s famous hospitality, I played Christmas songs on the piano with everyone robustly singing along!
 That Christmas morning so long ago lives forever in my heart.

 Preserving my maternal family’s traditional Christmas Eve dinner celebration I serve the Italian Feast of seven fishes, Festa dei sette pesci, in honor of my grandmother Theresa.
 Christmas day finds our home, just like my childhood home, decked in holiday finery, doors open wide, welcoming family and friends for festive merrymaking.
 Gathering around our large table, enjoying Christmas dinner, we toast with gratitude our good fortunes, especially that we are all together to celebrate another special Christmas.
 After our guests leave I sit by the fire savoring the day as memories of Christmas’s past play in my mind like a cherished old movie.

-Like Scrooge I can only hope that my epitaph will be “She knew how to keep Christmas well”
+Like Scrooge, I can only hope that my epitaph will be “She knew how to keep Christmas well”